-Crusin Ka Lae (South Point) with Tita Nui
+Crusin’ Ka Lae (South Point) with Tita Nui

 Ka Lae, translated into English to mean “the point,” is known as the southernmost point on the island of Hawai’i and is more commonly referred to as, South Point.

-This area is thought to be the location were the first Polynesians landed as they crossed the ocean on their voyage from Tahiti.
+This area is thought to be the location where the first Polynesians landed as they crossed the ocean on their voyage from Tahiti.
 This fact is supported as it’s the closest land mass to the island of Tahiti and it also has one of the oldest archaeological records in the island chain.

-In 1960, anthropologist from the Bishop Museum excavated the area and found significant evidence of ancient civilization.
+In 1960, anthropologists from the Bishop Museum excavated the area and found significant evidence of ancient civilization.
 Ruins of a heiau and a fishing shrine can still be found here.
-It is believed that the ancient Hawaiians drilled numerous holes in the rock ledges to help them moor their canoes to shore using long ropes.
+It is believed that the ancient Hawaiians drilled numerous holes in the rock ledges to help them moor their canoes to the shore using long ropes.

 In 1961, Ka Lae was on NASA’s consideration list as a location to launch manned rockets into space, but was later considered too remote of a location.
 However, it was later used to launch sounding rockets for the Air Force’s Maui Space Surveillance Center.